Eocene

-The Eocene (/ˈiːəsiːn, ˈiːoʊ-/ EE-ə-seen-,_-EE-oh--) is a geological epoch that lasted from about 56 to 33.9 million years ago (Ma).
+The Eocene (/ˈiːəsiːn, ˈiːoʊ-/ EE-ə-seen-,_-EE-oh--) is a geological epoch that began about 56 million years ago (Ma).
 It is the second epoch of the Paleogene Period in the modern Cenozoic Era.
-The name "Eocene" comes from Ancient Greek ἠώς (ēṓs), meaning "dawn", and καινός (kainós), meaning "new", and refers to the "dawn" of modern ('new') fauna that appeared during the epoch.
+The end point of the Eocene is the Eocene-Oligocene transition (EOT), between 33.9 and 33.4 Ma.
+Precise boundaries between the epochs are sometimes given at 33.9 or 33.7 Ma.

 The Eocene spans the time from the end of the Paleocene Epoch to the beginning of the Oligocene Epoch.
 The start of the Eocene is marked by a brief period in which the concentration of the carbon isotope ^{13}C in the atmosphere was exceptionally low in comparison with the more common isotope ^{12}C. The average temperature of Earth at the beginning of the Eocene was about 27 degrees Celsius.
 The end is set at a major extinction event called the Grande Coupure (the "Great Break" in continuity) or the Eocene–Oligocene extinction event, which may be related to the impact of one or more large bolides in Siberia and in what is now Chesapeake Bay.
 As with other geologic periods, the strata that define the start and end of the epoch are well identified, though their exact dates are slightly uncertain.

 Etymology

-The term "Eocene" is derived from Ancient Greek ἠώς (ēṓs), meaning "dawn", and καινός (kainós), meaning "new", as the epoch saw the dawn of recent, or modern, life.
+The term "Eocene" is derived from Ancient Greek ἠώς (ēṓs), lit. 'dawn', and καινός (kainós), lit. 'new', as the epoch saw the dawn of recent, or modern, life.

 Scottish geologist Charles Lyell (ignoring the Quaternary) divided the Tertiary Epoch into the Eocene, Miocene, Pliocene, and New Pliocene (Holocene) Periods in 1833.
 (Note: In Lyell's time, epochs were divided into periods.
 In modern geology, periods are divided into epochs.)
 British geologist John Phillips proposed the Cenozoic in 1840 in place of the Tertiary, and Austrian paleontologist Moritz Hörnes introduced the Paleogene for the Eocene and Neogene for the Miocene and Pliocene in 1853.
 After decades of inconsistent usage, the newly formed International Commission on Stratigraphy (ICS), in 1969, standardized stratigraphy based on the prevailing opinions in Europe: the Cenozoic Era subdivided into the Tertiary and Quaternary sub-eras, and the Tertiary subdivided into the Paleogene and Neogene periods.
 In 1978, the Paleogene was officially defined as the Paleocene, Eocene, and Oligocene epochs; and the Neogene as the Miocene and Pliocene epochs.
 In 1989, Tertiary and Quaternary were removed from the time scale due to the arbitrary nature of their boundary, but Quaternary was reinstated in 2009.